-Many universities request evidence of ‘wider reading’ in Personal Statements without giving much clarity on what they are actually looking for.
+Some universities request evidence of ‘wider reading’ in Personal Statements without giving much clarity on what they are actually looking for.
 Use this guide to find out what counts as wider reading, and how to get started.

 Why should you do wider reading?

 - Hopefully, you’re applying for a subject you love.
-Wider reading should therefore be an enjoyable activity - it’s a personal exploration of the subject(s) you enjoy most.
-Specifically wider reading should help you find out more about the subject(s) and deepen your interest.
+Wider reading should therefore be an enjoyable activity - it’s a personal exploration of the subject(s) you enjoy the most.
+It’ll help you to find out more about the subject(s) and deepen your interest.

-- It’s unlikely you will be able to use your reading to answer specific exam questions, but it can deepen your understanding of the syllabus.
+- You might not be able to use your reading to answer specific exam questions, but it can deepen your understanding of the syllabus.
 With a deeper understanding of your subject comes confidence in tackling exams, and this should lead to better grades.

-- In some subjects, wider reading may actually be required to reach the highest grades.
-For example, to achieve top marks in AQA A-level Biology essays, there must be evidence of ‘reading beyond specification requirements.
+- In some subjects, wider reading might actually be required to reach the highest grades.
+For example, to achieve top marks in AQA A-level Biology essays, there must be evidence of ‘reading beyond specification requirements’.

 - Wider reading could be the deciding factor if you have interviews.
-University interviews are designed to test your ability to think critically and engage with the texts and concepts you have studied; wider reading will help you develop these skills.
+University interviews are designed to test your ability to think critically and engage with the texts and concepts you have studied; wider reading will help you to develop those skills.

 Wider reading doesn’t necessarily involve reading… it can include: